 News and Updates:

 • 5/5/2013 Happy Cinco de Mayo, friends and visitors!
 I've been busy all winter working on a bunch of digital illustration work, none of which I've posted yet, but will.
 Here's one: Carl Palmer in honour of his 2013 World Tour.
+Note: any background scan of album art by HR Giger are allowed by Carl, because ELP did commission the art for BSS.
 Know that I am definitely not forsaking traditional painting in oils!
-I've been exploring the digital side of art, and will continue that also, and maybe some 3D as well.
+I've been exploring painting digitally using my Cintiq in combining with traditional mediums.
 I think its best to choose the medium (or combination) that best expresses the concept.
 I'd like to use traditonal medium for what it's best for, and Photoshop/Painter for what it's best for, and mix it all up, see how it works.

 • 10/1/2012 I've just finished a small oil painting of Jack White in one of his GREAT hats.